Vairocanābhisaṃbodhi Sūtra

-The longer title of the scripture is Mahāvairocanābhisaṃbodhivikurvitādhiṣṭhānavaipulyasūtrendrarājanāmadharmaparyāya (Dharma Discourse Called “Mahāvairocana’s Awakening and His Empowerment of Miracles,” King of the Best of the Extensive Scriptures).
 Though the text is often called a tantra by later figures (including later Indian commentators), the scripture does not call itself a tantra.

 Composition & history

 The Mahāvairocana Tantra is the first true Buddhist tantra, the earliest comprehensive manual of tantric Buddhism.
 It was probably composed in the middle of the 7th century, in all probability in north-eastern India at Nālandā.
-Evidence to support the text's composition in Nalanda include the fact that many of the Buddhist scholars involved in the transmission of the text resided in Nalanda including Buddhaguhya and Śubhakarasiṃha.
+Evidence to support the text's composition in Nalanda include the fact that many of the Buddhist scholars involved in the transmission of the text resided in Nalanda including Buddhaguhya, Śubhakarasiṃha, Chandrakirti, Naropa and Abhayakaragupta amongst others.
 The description of plants and trees in the MVT also matches those found in the region surrounding Nalanda in North-East India.
+The Vairocanābhisaṃbodhi Sūtra also circulated in the monastic university of Vikramashila where it was cited in the works of Atiśa, Ratnākaraśānti and Jñanasrimitra.

+The longer title of the scripture is Mahāvairocanābhisaṃbodhi-vikurvitādhiṣṭhāna-vaipulyasūtrendrarāja-nāma-dharmaparyāya (Dharma Discourse Called “Mahāvairocana’s Awakening and His Empowerment of Miracles,” King of the Best of the Extensive Scriptures).

-According to Rofl Giebel, "the Chinese translation was produced in seven fascicles by Śubhākarasiṃha (637–735) and his Chinese disciple Yixing (683–727) in 724–5, apparently on the basis of a manuscript sent to China some decades earlier by the Chinese monk Wuxing, who died in India in 674."
+According to Rolf Giebel, "the Chinese translation was produced in seven fascicles by Śubhākarasiṃha (637–735) and his Chinese disciple Yixing (683–727) in 724–5, apparently on the basis of a manuscript sent to China some decades earlier by the Chinese monk Wuxing, who died in India in 674."

 The Mahāvairocana Tantra was later translated into Tibetan sometime before 812 by Śīlendrabodhi and Kawa Paltsek.

 The Sanskrit text of the Mahāvairocana Tantra is lost, but it survives in Chinese and Tibetan translations.
 The Chinese translation has preserved the original Sanskrit mantras in the Siddhaṃ script.
 There are translations from both into English. (see below).

 A major commentary by Buddhaguhya was written in about 760 and is preserved in Tibetan.
 Hodge translates it into English alongside the text itself.
 Four originally Sanskrit commentaries on the Vairocanābhisaṃbodhi have survived, two by Śubhākarasiṃha (extant in Chinese) and two by Buddhaguhya (extant in Tibetan).

+In East Asian Esoteric Buddhism, the most widely used commentary is the Pronunciations Basic Meaning: Commentary on the Mahāvairocana-abhisaṃbodhi-tantra (大毘盧遮那成佛經疏,T 1796.39.579a-649c), usually called by the abbreviated name, the Dainichi kyō.
+It was written by Yixing, and was mostly based on the teachings given by Śubhakarasiṃha (637-735 CE).
+This commentary is key in both Tendai and Shingon.

 Kūkai learned of the Mahāvairocana Tantra in 796, and travelled to China in 804 to receive instruction in it.